-Pastor Bimbo Odukoya Foundation (PBOF) is a not-for-profit, non-governmental, independent faith-based organisation in Nigeria that provides information, resources, support and training to women and youth particularly young girls in disadvantaged communities across Nigeria.
+Bimbo Odukoya Foundation (PBOF) is a not-for-profit, non-governmental, independent faith-based organization in Nigeria that provides information, resources, support and training to women and youth particularly young girls in disadvantaged communities across Nigeria.

-It has organised several empowerment programmes for students in secondary and tertiary institutions with a view to raising well rounded future leaders.
+It has organized several empowerment programmes for students in secondary and tertiary institutions with a view to raising well rounded future leaders.

 The Foundation frequently embarks on an assessment of the prevailing needs of its focal group and amends its offerings accordingly.
 Some of its initiatives include: